alexpdr/faas_talisman/README.md

 # OpenFaas Talisman Template
-Contains a modified python3-http template from the OpenFaas template store updated so it includes flask_talisman
+Contains folder with a template `python3-http` template with `flask-talisman` included.